- Height: 20-28 inches

 As dogs with a strong will, American Bulldogs can be a challenge to train until you establish the leadership.
 You’ll have to prove you’re in charge, so this is probably not the best pooch for a first-time dog owner.
 Training needs to be consistent and firm.
 Always approach training with a calm-assertive stance, and use plenty of positive reinforcement and treats for incentive.
 Once you’ve establish who’s in charge, your American Bulldog will be able to take on advanced obedience and agility training.

 American Bulldogs stand 20 to 28 inches in height and tips the scales anywhere from 60 to 120 pounds.

 Even though the American Bulldog got its start in bullbaiting, farming and hunting, this breed became the ideal companion for families.
 He keeps an eye out for his people and property to make sure no harm comes to them.
 You’ll find him to be playful and energetic, as well as an attention and affection hog.
 Even though he loves people, this dog may not get along with other dogs and should be kept away from cats.
 At the end of a hard day of running and playing, all this dog wants is a scratch behind the ear and a nice belly rub.

 This is a dog-aggressive breed, so if you have other dogs in your household, you should bring an American Bulldog in as a pup.
 But even if you do, there may still be so problems with dogs of the same sex.
 This breed also likes to chase cats, so felines should keep their distance.

 This breed loves people.
-They may bark when a stranger approaches, but once the alert has been raised, they will introduce themselves to this new friend.
+They may bark when a stranger approaches, but once they raise the alarm, they will introduce themselves to this new friend.
 Know the history and genetics of your dog, so that you can carefully assess at-risk situations.

 Common Health Problems